pjirayu/Blockchain-Course-Knowledge-Repository/README.md

 This repo is the fulfillment of course documents and project assigned in Blockchain course (109.2【工管系】IM6313701 區塊鏈理論與實務 Theory and Practice of Blockchain), Taiwan Tech.
 ```
-Contributor on the simple Monster Protocol games project
+Contributors on the simple Monster Protocol games project
 Jirayu Petchhan                 D10907801
 Supitchar Tatiyathavornkul 	M10918803
 Tanaporn Chaivutitorn      	M10921817